 Mayor Hogsett has also recently confirmed the appointment of eight new members to the EmployIndy board of directors.
 Those members include: Laurel Judkins of Cummins, Aman Brar of Apparatus, Amber Ross of TechShop, Betsy Delgado of Goodwill Industries of Central Indiana, Bryan Luellen of IndyGo, Angela Smith-Jones of the City of Indianapolis, Steve Hoyt of Carpenters Local 301 and James (Bubba) Johnson of Plumbers and Steamfitters Local 440.

 In addition to managing the local WorkOne Indy system, EmployIndy also oversees Employ Up for long-term unemployed residents, LEAP for offender re-entry, employment services and training programs for the City of Indianapolis, YouthWorks Indy, YouthBuild Indy and the Marion County Jobs for America’s Graduates program.
 EmployIndy recently led a public-private proposal to designate and recognize the City of Indianapolis as a TechHire Community by the White House.
 This distinction recognizes best practices for expanding pathways to high demand tech jobs through both traditional and non-traditional avenues.
 EmployIndy’s Hire Up initiative works to catalyze regional solutions to ensure employers have access to a qualified local workforce, now and in the future, and has partnered with Purdue University to develop the first of its kind Purdue Polytechnic Indianapolis High School.
-EmployIndy’s Business Solutions and Recruiting division partners with local employers to provide qualified candidates to fill open positions.
+EmployIndy’s Business Partnerships and Recruiting division partners with local employers to provide qualified candidates to fill open positions.

 EmployIndy is a Marion County nonprofit organization that provides expertise, identifies tools and prioritizes resources to develop, create or find the best talent needed to power the Marion County economy.
 Guided by a 21-member board composed of business, civic, education and nonprofit community leaders, EmployIndy guides the investment of public and private funds to meet the needs of Indianapolis businesses and residents.
 For more information visit www.EmployIndy.org or view the 2014-2015 Report to the Community.